ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 **Blood Pressure Treatments**

-In general, blood pressure medication is prescribed "low and slow" where medication is started at a low level and slowly increased over subsequent visits when a patient is not reaching targets.
+In general, blood pressure medication is prescribed "start low and go slow" where medication is started at a low level and slowly increased over subsequent visits when a patient is not reaching targets.
 This approach can lead to under medicating individuals, but is followed here to best simulate real world practice.
 [Arnett_2019]_